-Sendpraat: sending messages to a Praat shell program
+Sendpraat: sending messages to Praat

 The source code is in sendpraat.c.
 In the line above the definition of main (), this file contains either "if 0" or "if 1", depending on whether you use it as a subroutine or as a command-line program.